MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/asdmp-changes-history.md

   - Deprecated Collect Azure SQL Database Internal/External Network Egress/Ingress performance rules
   - Deprecated SQL Azure Federation and Federation member workflows
   - Implemented rebranding: the management pack and some workflow names have been changed

-## May 2013

-- The original release of this management pack